Skip to main content

 • Muscle tone and spasms.
 Before discovering CBD oil, Meigs suffered from increased muscle tone that was treated with Botox.
 Additionally, muscle spasms required treatment with high-power muscle relaxers.
 “After two to three months of using CBD, I no longer require Botox injections, and I don’t even require all of the muscle relaxers I’m prescribed,” she said.

-Because she was so impressed with how CBD oil improved her life, Meigs began sharing the inflammation-fighting remedy with others and realized its benefits for anxiety, depression, fibromyalgia, rheumatoid arthritis and high blood pressure.
+Because she was so impressed with how CBD oil improved her life, Meigs began sharing the inflammation-fighting, antioxidant-rich remedy with others and realized its benefits for anxiety, depression, fibromyalgia, rheumatoid arthritis and high blood pressure.

 For example, Meigs said she coached a woman named Barbara who could not make a fist with her hands for more than four years.
 After one week of using CBD topical and sublingual products, she noticed improvements in pain and dexterity.